thillRobot/seam_detection/idetc2023/idetc2023-notes.md

 Zan agrees with me that the traditional benchmarks only include high overlapping pairs of clouds (one or two examples would be nice for the paper)

+Predator samples fixed ratio interest points in overlap regions with fully convolutional geometric features FCGF - Fully Convolutional Geometric Features they use an overlap attention module to predict the overlap regions

+FCGF (Fully Convolutional Geometric Features) is a type of 3D geometric feature descriptor used in point cloud processing for tasks such as object detection, classification, and segmentation.
+FCGF was introduced in a 2019 research paper by authors H. Thomas, C. R. Qi, J. Deschaud, B. Marcotegui, and L. J. Guibas.

+FCGF is designed to capture both geometric and contextual information of 3D points, making it effective at recognizing objects and surfaces in point clouds.
+It is based on a fully convolutional architecture, which means that it is capable of processing point clouds of arbitrary size and shape.

+To compute FCGF features, a point cloud is first voxelized into a 3D grid, and a convolutional neural network (CNN) is applied to the voxelized representation.
+The network consists of several convolutional layers that learn local geometric features, such as point normals and curvatures, and contextual features, such as spatial relationships between neighboring points.

+The output of the CNN is a set of per-voxel feature vectors, each of which describes the geometric and contextual properties of the points within that voxel.
+These feature vectors are then aggregated over the entire point cloud using a global pooling operation, producing a single feature vector that represents the entire point cloud.

+FCGF features are designed to be invariant to certain types of transformations, such as translation and rotation, which makes them robust to noise and variability in the input data.
+This makes them useful for a variety of 3D point cloud processing tasks, such as object recognition and segmentation, where it is important to capture both local and global geometric features. (chatgpt)